john-packel/Readage-app---public/README.md

   . no really, please don't look - unless you want to give me tips!

   .
-At the very least, the left column needs to be wider and I need more clarity regarding "search stuff" vs "browse stuff"
+At the very least, the left column needs to be wider and I need more clarity regarding "search stuff" vs "browse stuff" (this one is moving up in priority after a fellow Hack Reactor student showed me the basics of Bootstrap between sprints; thanks, Rich!)

 - Top navigation, other pages?
 I kinda like the single-page app approach here, but let me know if you have thoughts